May 24, 2022

 If an organization has had issues with customers stealing in the past, then the use of video security is legal.
 Using video security can help prevent external theft from reoccurring.

+Video surveillance systems are essential in enhancing security and protecting assets across various industries.
 For example, Colony Hardware upgraded its video surveillance system in order to deal with theft.
 One of their locations was robbed by thieves who disabled their old NVR-style surveillance system and stole a massive amount of merchandise.
 This prompted Colony to switch to a modern cloud-based video surveillance system with cameras that cannot be compromised as a group.

 Theft prevention is not limited to external causes.
 Video surveillance can be a powerful tool to reduce shrinkage and internal theft.
 If an organization has an issue with company theft or employees are engaging in dishonest behavior, then the use of security cameras is lawful so long as your state deems it legal to do so.